-To build confidence, take these four strategies into consideration:
+To build confidence, take these social skills strategies into consideration:

 *If you or someone you care about is struggling with mental health, we can help.
 Contact us at Diversus Health to request an appointment with our mental health providers.
 If you need immediate assistance, call our crisis hotline at 844-493-8255, or text ‘TALK’ to 38255.